AbdalrhmanShazally/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8- echo $((128 + $TRUEKNOWLEDGE)) :
 this command will print the result of add 128 to the value  stored incide variable TRUEKNOWLEDGE.

+9- echo "scale=2; $POWER / $DIVIDE" | br :
+use this command to print the result of power divided by divide and new line.